top of page

 Basic Immunity and Mono-Clonal Antibodies

 Mixing and matching is Nature's plan to combine and recast DNAs constantly in the search for a better set of chromosomes.
-We, the humans, are a race characterized by diverse qualities and should understand that our presence is temporary, and in the end, only the genetic material will be left behind.
+We, humans, are a race characterized by diverse qualities and should understand that our presence is temporary, and in the end, only the genetic material will be left behind.
 Immunity is a complex process and numerous agents are involved.
 There is innate immunity, adaptive immunity, and passive immunity.
-Leucocytic phagocytosis, T or B-cell mediated cell destruction and the complement activation are pathways by which the immune system works.
+Leucocytic phagocytosis, T or B-cell mediated cell destruction and complement activation are pathways by which the immune system works.
 Everyone is born with a level of innate immunity or a generalized level of protection which helps the organism to tide over an insult.

 There is active immunity and passive immunity.
 Passive immunity is short-lasting.
 This is either injection-induced or "borrowed".
 Adaptive immunity is learned and acquired as one age and experiences new insulting situations.
 The concept of active immunity is complex.
 Both adaptive immunity and any outside concentration of antibodies that are capable of eliciting an immune reaction are considered capable of inciting active immunity.

-Metchnikoff and Ehrlich were awarded the Nobel prize and are considered the founding fathers of immunology.
+Metchnikoff and Ehrlich were awarded the Nobel Prize and are considered the founding fathers of immunology.
 They were aware of innate immunity only and were interested in enhancing its effects.
 Metchnikoff theorized and established phagocytic destruction as an immunological attempt at destroying the invader not identified as self.
 Later other agents were discovered.
-Antibodies in the body are special types of proteins in the system that can bind to invading agents or the pathogens like bacteria, viruses, parasites, etc, in such a manner so that the complex can no longer be identified by self and is destroyed as unnecessary.
+Antibodies in the body are special types of proteins in the system that can bind to invading agents or pathogens like bacteria, viruses, parasites, etc, in such a manner so that the complex can no longer be identified by self and is destroyed as unnecessary.
 Structurally the antibody molecules have a Y-shaped structure, with two heavy and two light chains.
 There are specific sites where the so-called offending agents can bind -- the Fab and the Fc regions.
 Moreover, the antibody molecules have a variable and a constant region -- the constant region remaining the same for all such molecules.
 The subtle changes in the variable zones make a particular type of antibody unique.
 Antigens, on the other hand, are complex three-dimensional structures with specific binding sites on the surface for antibodies, the epitopes.
-Usually, multiple antibodies attach to designated epitopes forming the unrecognizable complex.
+Usually, multiple antibodies attach to designated epitopes forming an unrecognizable complex.

 The lymphocytes come next.
 These can be a B lymphocyte or a T lymphocyte.
-The B- lymphocytes are specific and programmed to form a particular gamma globulin.
+The B- B-lymphocytes are specific and programmed to form a particular gamma globulin.
 First, a large plasma cell is produced when the B cell encounters an antigen.
 A large number of gamma globulin antibodies are created which attach themselves to the epitope moiety of the antigens and form large inadmissible complexes or break them down into smaller molecules that can be tackled by other cells.
 The specific interlocking and creation of the antibody-antigen complex, akin to key matching a lock, programs this complex to eventual destruction.
 The T-lymphocytes are complex.
 Some T-cells kill or annihilate as soon as they are presented with an antigen.
 Other T-cells designate and signal other cell types to form cytokines and lymphokines, which eventually destroy antigenic material.
-The cytokines and lymphokines are transient and in addition to their destructive power, are the intra-cellular chemical messengers (signaling proteins) triggering the creation of more such products.
-The immune response is a coordinated and communicated system where individual cell lines not only perform their designated work but also are responsible for signaling and assuming other roles so that an insult can be averted.
+The cytokines and lymphokines are transient and in addition to their destructive power, are the intra-cellular chemical messengers (signalling proteins) triggering the creation of more such products.
+The immune response is a coordinated and communicated system where individual cell lines not only perform their designated work but also are responsible for signalling and assuming other roles so that an insult can be averted.
 There are many antibodies, and the IgG group is an example.
-Similarly, cytokines may be in different forms ---- the interleukin, interferon, tumor necrosis factor, colony-stimulating factor, epidermal growth factor, etc., are examples.
+Similarly, cytokines may be in different forms ---- the interleukin, interferon, tumour necrosis factor, colony-stimulating factor, epidermal growth factor, etc., are examples.
 The moot point is immunity is the organism's way of countering insult.

 The term monoclonal antibodies, as the name suggests, is based on the clonality, or the state of a cell or substance derived and generating a single layer line.
-Mono is the prefix used to imply single and the phrase monoclonal antibody is used about terms used in immunity.
-The term becomes self-explanatory and the acronyms MAB, maB, or Mab had been used at various times to indicate monoclonal antibodies.
+Mono is the prefix used to imply single and the phrase monoclonal antibody is used for terms used in immunity.
+The term becomes self-explanatory and the acronyms MAB, maB, or Mab have been used at various times to indicate monoclonal antibodies.

 Since the basic understanding of the immunity process, the thought had been on targeting and killing cancer cells by the same immunological principles.
 It was Paul Ehrlich (in the 1900s) who suggested the concept of a "magic bullet" or "zauberkugel" where a compound was created to specifically target the offenders, mainly the cancer cells.
 Later in the 1970s with recognition of B-cell multiple myeloma para-proteins or monoclonal antibodies were studied.
 Simply speaking these man-made agents are produced in the laboratory by first injecting a mouse with an antigen and then the antibody so produced in the mouse is harvested, by the complex hybridoma method.
-The immune cells are cloned or made to mimic or generated from similar human immune cells, and the antibody is produced in response.
+The immune cells are cloned or made to mimic or generate from similar human immune cells, and the antibody is produced in response.
 Further on mouse hybridomas were developed and monoclonal antibodies were created.
 These hybridomas were cultured in a special medium and then from the resultant enriched ascitic fluid so produced an agent extracted by serial purification and ultra-filtration or dialysis.
 These were the monoclonal antibodies.
 Humanized applications of such agents were targeted as soon as the notion came into effect.
-Chemicals were developed and used as drugs with a specific action, bind and inactivate targets with faulty functions.
+Chemicals were developed and used as drugs with specific action, binding and inactivating targets with faulty functions.
 It was found that these agents were capable of reversing the ill-effect of many less understood conditions and thus its role in invasive malignancies where metastatisation and morbid surgery were a rule.

 Monoclonal antibodies are considered to be the greatest advances in biomedical research.
-The researchers always targeted the creation of a complex medicinal agent capable of treating a condition, where, the drug portion is attached to a platform agent which is naturally present and can reach the area of interest.
+The researchers always targeted the creation of a complex medicinal agent capable of treating a condition, where, the drug portion is attached to a platform agent that is naturally present and can reach the area of interest.
 This mainly helps in selective portability allowing the drug to act in the pathological area hitherto inaccessible to the active medicine.

-The first monoclonal antibody introduced in the market was Muromonab-CD3 or Orthoclone better known as OKT3.
+The first monoclonal antibody introduced in the market was Orthoclone-muromonab-CD3 better known as OKT3.
 It was used for preventing transplant rejection and has the same use and efficacy as before.
 The market has been flooded with several monoclonal antibodies and they are mainly used in specific cancers with acceptable and comparable, if not better, results to surgery and other forms of treatment.
 Commonly used monoclonal antibodies include:

 • Rituximab is one of the commonest monoclonal antibodies.
 It is used as an anti-cancer medication and is effective against several autoimmune conditions.
-Action has been noted against Non-Hodgkin lymphoma, is used for non-Hodgkin lymphoma, chronic lymphocytic leukemia in non-geriatric patients, rheumatoid arthritis, granulomatosis with polyangiitis, idiopathic thrombocytopenic purpura, pemphigus vulgaris, myasthenia gravis and Epstein–Barr virus-positive mucocutaneous ulcers.
+Action has been noted against Non-Hodgkin lymphoma, used for non-Hodgkin lymphoma, chronic lymphocytic leukaemia in non-geriatric patients, rheumatoid arthritis, granulomatosis with polyangiitis, idiopathic thrombocytopenic purpura, pemphigus vulgaris, myasthenia gravis and Epstein–Barr virus-positive mucocutaneous ulcers.
 It is given by slow injection into a vein.
 Biosimilars of Rituximab include Blitzima, Riabni, Ritemvia, Rituenza Rixathon, Ruxience, and Truxima.

 • Adalimumab (Humira, Amjevita) - Antirheumatic medicine.